jakemas/pq-strongswan/README.md

 ### Install Docker

-See Docker installation guide https://docs.docker.com/engine/install/ubuntu/.
+Instructions from Docker installation guide https://docs.docker.com/engine/install/ubuntu/:

 Update the apt package index and install packages to allow apt to use a repository over HTTPS: